 This taste-safe slime is made from psyllium husk powder, which is the main ingredient in Metamucil.
 Some tutorials actually call for Metamucil, but I’d rather use regular psyllium husk powder for several reasons.

 For one thing, it costs less.
-Also, I prefer to keep our taste-safe experiments unflavoured so that our toddler doesn’t start actively trying to eat slime/paint/play dough, etc. She already eats plenty of non-edible things that don’t taste good, so she really doesn’t need any extra encouragement in that department.
+Also, I prefer to keep our taste-safe experiments unflavored so that our toddler doesn’t start actively trying to eat slime/paint/play dough, etc. She already eats plenty of non-edible things that don’t taste good, so she really doesn’t need any extra encouragement in that department.

 Most tutorials will show you how to make psyllium husk slime using a microwave, but I prefer to cook mine on the stovetop and that is what I will be describing in this post.